-- (a) Enter a declaration that Defendant has violated its statutory and legal obligations and deprived Plaintiffs and all other Excepted Employees of their rights, privileges, protections and compensation under the law, that the violations were not in good faith and that Defendant did not have reasonable grounds for believing that its acts complied with its obligations under the FLSA, and that the violations were willful; - (b) Convene a collective action pursuant to 29 U.S.C. § 216(b) and require Defendant to provide electronic notice to all Members and to provide to Plaintiffs the last known names and addresses (including electronic mail addresses) of all Members in a readily readable and useable electronic format;

-- (c) Award Members classified as non-exempt from the FLSA's minimum wage and overtime provisions the wages they are owed and monetary damages in the form of liquidated damages under the FLSA equal to the amount of minimum wages and overtime compensation that they should have been paid on the Scheduled Paydays for work performed between December 22, 2018 and January 25, 2019, except that those Members who worked overtime hours should also receive damages equal to the amount of their straight time wages for non-overtime hours worked during that same week; - (d) Award Plaintiffs and all other Members their reasonable attorneys' fees to be paid by Defendant, and the costs and disbursements of this action; and - (e) Grant such other legal and equitable relief as may be just and proper.
+- (a) Enter a declaration that Defendant has violated its statutory and legal obligations and deprived Plaintiffs and all other Excepted Employees of their rights, privileges, protections and compensation under the law, that the violations were not in good faith and that Defendant did not have reasonable grounds for believing that its acts complied with its obligations under the FLSA, and that the violations were willful; - (b) Convene a collective action pursuant to 29 U.S.C. § 216(b) and require Defendant to provide electronic notice to all Members and to provide to Plaintiffs the last known names and addresses (including electronic mail addresses) of all Members in a readily readable and useable electronic format; - (c) Award Members classified as non-exempt from the FLSA's minimum wage and overtime provisions the wages they are owed and monetary damages in the form of liquidated damages under the FLSA equal to the amount of minimum wages and overtime compensation that they should have been paid on the Scheduled Paydays for work performed on and after December 22, 2018; - (d) Award Plaintiffs and all other Members their reasonable attorneys' fees to be paid by Defendant, and the costs and disbursements of this action; and - (e) Grant such other legal and equitable relief as may be just and proper.